wosra/wosra/index.md

 **IMPORTANT DATES**

-- Submission deadline: *~~March 24~~* **March 31** <span style="color:red;"> **[extended]** </span>
+- Submission deadline: **March 24**
 - Notification: **April 14**
 - Camera ready: **April 28** (details on 'Accepted papers' page)
-- Workshop: **May 13**
+- Workshop: **May 19**

 **CALL FOR PAPERS**

-Participants are invited to submit:
-- **Papers:** at least 6 pages (including references).
-Papers with previous or on-going research, preliminary results, use cases.
+Participants are invited to submit extended abstract papers of 2+n pages (n pages for references), or short papers of 4+n pages (IEEE format) for poster presentation in person at ICRA in Atlanta.
+Contributions shall be submitted through the EasyChair conference system.
+Extended abstracts shall focus on insights on new or ongoing projects on ontologies.
+The goal is to foster engaging technical and scientific discussions among ontology users and cultivate new collaborations.
+Short papers shall discuss previous or on-going research, preliminary results, use cases.
 The aim is to disseminate to the community research works but also encourage fruitful discussions on open problems and novel ideas.
-- **Extended abstracts:** 2-5 pages (including references).
-Insights on new or ongoing projects on ontologies.
-The goal is to foster engaging technical and scientific discussions among ontology users and cultivate new collaborations.

-Workshop submissions must be in [LNCS one-column format](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) (1 page = 2500 characters).
-Please, check the [CEUR publishing rules](https://ceur-ws.org/HOWTOSUBMIT.html#PUBLISH-RULES).

-All contributions (both papers and extended abstracts) shall be submitted through the EasyChair conference system on this [submission link](https://easychair.org/cfp/WOSRA2024).
-They will be peer-reviewed (single-blind) and published on our website with the permission of authors.
-Accepted papers will be published in the WOSRA series of CEUR-WS.
-Papers and extended abstracts will be presented in person at ICRA in Yokohama via a poster to be displayed during the dedicated posters session.
-Submissions shall include, but are not limited to, the following topics:
+All papers will be peer-reviewed (single-blind) and published on our website with the permission of authors.
+Submissions shall focus on subjects including but not limited to the following topics:

 **TOPICS OF INTEREST**